Accessibility statement: The Import Declaration Service for private persons

 The known problems with accessibility

-Users may still encounter some accessibility problems in the service, and we apologise for that.
+Users may still encounter some accessibility problems in the service.
+We are sorry for these insufficiencies.
 If you notice a problem in the service that is not included in the list below, please contact us.

 The list will be updated in the coming months as and when we are able to fix these accessibility problems.